aspectco/starknet-contracts/README.md

-# ‼️ THIS REPO HAS BEEN MOVED [HERE](https://github.com/playoasis/cairo-contracts/tree/main/openzeppelin/token/erc721) ‼️
+# ‼️ THIS REPO HAS BEEN ARCHIVED AND MOVED [HERE](https://github.com/playoasis/cairo-contracts/tree/main/openzeppelin/token/erc721) ‼️

 We have moved to a fork of OZ.